hackermancool/TypeCheat/README.md

 I am planning to add support for more.

+## Anticheat systems
+### 10FastFingers
+If you go above a certain WPM (not sure exactly what), you will be forced to take an anticheat test to confirm your result.
+The timer starts as soon as you press the "Start" button, and is a randomly generated image instead of a normal text-based system.
+**If you use TypeCheat too much/at all on 10FastFingers, you will get banned from the site.
+I recommend using an alternate account for this, as if it's banned you can just delete and re-create it.**

 ## Use
 ### Copy+Paste
 0. Ensure that you're on a supported site